a-flyleaf/ygbtdm/au/vii.md

 <figure><img src="https://via.placeholder.com/400x300.png" alt=""/>
 <figcaption><span class="x">Image: </span>Cue Sequitur infodump.
 They gesture around Kay&nbsp;Lin without really paying attention to her.</figcaption></figure>

 Vampires, supposedly, live in the castle the group was (is?) headed towards; that was the goal, to see if it's really abandoned.
-Kinda a big deal, these rumors; there's "vamp-hunters" around and everything.
+Not everyone believes the stories, but they're a hell of a deal; there's "vamp-hunters" around and everything.

-Far as Sequitur's concerned, it's all rumors.
-But, then again, they would've said the same about the rabbits.
+Far as Sequitur's concerned, mind, it's all rumors.
+Then again, they would've said the same about the rabbits.

 At least the vampires are human.
 Kind of.